Weight calculation (window)

 Calculate load metres automatically

-: Calculation of load metres is done automatically.
+: The calculation of load metres is carried out automatically.
 (See also the tick boxes below.)

-: The calculation of load metres is not performed automatically.
+: The calculation of load metres is not carried out automatically.

 Calculate load metres only if volume is missing

-The checkbox can only be ticked if the Calculate load metres automatically checkbox (above) is ticked.
+This tick box can only be ticked if tick box Calculate load metres automatically (above) is ticked.

-: Calculation of load metres is only performed if volume is missing.
+: The calculation of load metres is carried out only if the volume is not available.

-: Calculation of load metres is always performed if the checkbox Calculate load metres automatically (above) is checked, and if the checkbox Calculate load metres only if length weight is missing (below) is unchecked.
+: The calculation of load metres is always carried out if box Calculate load metres automatically (above) is ticked and box Calculate load metres only if length weight is missing (below) is unticked.

 Calculate load metres only if length weight is missing

-The checkbox can only be ticked if the Calculate load metres automatically checkbox (above) is ticked.
+This tick box can only be ticked if tick box Calculate load metres automatically (above) is ticked.

-: Calculation of load metres is only carried out if length weight is missing.
+: The calculation of load metres is carried out only if the weight per unit length is not available.

-: Calculation of load metres is always performed if the checkbox Calculate load metres automatically (above) is checked, and if the checkbox Calculate load metres only if volume is missing (above) is unchecked.
+: The calculation of load metres is always carried out if box Calculate load metres automatically (above) is ticked and box Calculate load metres only if volume is missing (above) is unticked.

 Rounding